jehyngn/DES_Head-Unit/README.md

 ## Key Concepts
-### SoA(SOME/IP)
+### SOME/IP(Scalable service-Oriented MiddlewarE over IP):
-SOME/IP is a communication protocol widely used in automotive and embedded systems for efficient service-oriented communication over IP networks.
+SOME/IP is a protocol designed based on SOA (Service Oriented Architecture).
+Each service is divided into a provider (Server) that provides a service and a consumer (Client) that uses the service.
+SOME/IP is a communication protocol widely used in automotive and embedded systems for efficient SOA
-In our project, SOME/IP plays important role in establishing reliable communication between different processes.\

 ### Qt Application Manager
 Qt Application Manager, based on the Qt framework, is a tool for managing applications in a multi-process, multi-application environment.
 It ensures stable execution and management of applications in embedded systems.